russozl/Whitelist-acserver-Discord/README.md

 # Whitelist-acserver-Discord

 ## Description
 This project is a Discord bot that allows server administrators to manage a whitelist for an Assetto Corsa server.
 The bot uses the `!whitelist` command to add or remove players from the whitelist based on their Steam ID.
+The whitelist is saved in a text file called `whitelist.txt`.

 ## Requirements
 - Python 3.x